MTV News: MTV News in the U.S.

-Current and former correspondents
+Correspondents

 MTV News International

 When MTV launched in Europe it used a variation of MTV News US reports with localized European reporting.
 Upon regionalization of MTV channels in 1997, MTV begun to localize presenters and reporting depending on the MTV region.
 Its flagship programming in Europe consisted of a daily news update MTV News Update and a weekly highlights show called MTV News Weekend Edition; these ceased airing in the early 2000s.
 With the move of MTV towards more reality based programming MTV News bulletins became a short news bulletin on the hours between 16:00 to 22:00 Monday to Friday on some MTV channels.

 As of July 2013, Viacom International Media Networks has launched a new news bulletin which utilises the existing MTV News UK broadcasts.
 These MTV News International bulletins air on the majority of MTV channels (with exception to MTV US, MTV Canada, MTV Italy, MTV Brazil, MTV Japan, MTV China and MTV Latin America) in the English language which are either dubbed or subtitled.
 During MTV News broadcasts viewers are directed to mtvnews.co.uk for further news updates.
 The news bulletins are presented by MTV UK presenters.

 MTV Networks confirmed it would relaunch the MTV Brand and its content in mid-2016, MTV have yet to confirm whether this will impact on news broadcasts outside the US.

 By 2016, MTV News International was significantly reduced with news reports confined to social media and some localized MTV websites in the UK, the Benelux, Australia and New Zealand.